nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Young aspiring J-Culture enthusiast who wants to learn basic Japanese
-* goes to a Japanese Culture Club so is low on time after school
+* Goes to a Japanese Culture Club so is low on time after school
-* interested in learning the Japanese language
+* Interested in learning the Japanese language
-* prefers using flashcards to learn
+* Prefers using flashcards to learn
-* prefers desktop apps over other types
+* Prefers desktop apps over other types
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

 **Value proposition**: Ability to learn the Japanese language through flashcards in an efficient, fun and interactive manner